opencv/opencv/doc/tutorials/introduction/desktop_java/java_dev_intro.rst

 Create a simple Java project in Eclipse
 ***************************************

+Now let's look at the possiblity of using OpenCV in Java when developing in Eclipse IDE.

 * Create a new Eclipse workspace
 * Create a new Java project via :guilabel:`File --> New --> Java Project`